mahmoudgamal1988/Movie-Trailer-Website/README.md

   ##How To Run The Project

-  By either downloading or cloning the project, you can do the below steps.
+  By either downloading or cloning the project, then you will be able to Open the Entertainment_center.py file via a code editor and run the program.